 Then scroll to the right until you see Heartbeat Discovery (purple arrow in screenshot below).
 Notice its position within the list of discovery methods?
 In my case, it is the last item on the list, but this may be different in your case.
 Its position is random.

 From the screenshot above we see that Agent Time (UTC) is two rows below Agent Name.

-Agent Time (UTC) indicates the last time that agent reported back to ConfigMgr.
-Based on this information we now know when the last time Heartbeat Discovery ran on this test client.
+Agent Time (UTC) indicates the last time that the agent reported back to ConfigMgr.
+Based on this information we now know when the last time Heartbeat Discovery ran on this test client was.

 Record this date and time, and then close the window by clicking on the OK button.

 Next, right-click on your test client and start Resource Explorer.

 Expand the Hardware node.
 Scroll to the bottom of the list and select the Workstation Status node.
 Record the Last Hardware Scan (Client Local Time) value (purple arrow).

 Now expand the Software node.
 Scroll to the bottom of the list and select the Last Software Scan node.
 Record the Last Scan Date (Client Local Time) value (purple arrow).